-- Press the A buttons to select [Auto Create], then press the A buttons to select an interval. - Press the A volume buttons to select [Time], then press the volume buttons to set a time. - The new folder will be created on the set day and time.
+- Select [Create Folder], then press the ( button. - Press the ▲▼ buttons to select [Auto Create], then press the ◀▶ buttons to select an interval. - Press the ▲▼ buttons to select [Time], then press the ◀▶ buttons to set a time. - The new folder will be created on the set day and time.
 Images shot after the creation date are saved to the new folder.